 It’s important to take care of your

 of how you feel about dentists, you need to see a dentist on a regular basis.
-It’s also

 with your dentist regarding your oral health.

 some important questions to ask your dentist.

 1. What can I do to prevent cavities?